hpides/alsatian/experiments/opt_parameters/data_loading/readme.md

         - None -> no sleep -> simulate small model/no inference cost
         - 2s -> simulates a larger model/longer inference time
     - dataset_type
-        - imagenette: uses the imagenette dataset with the standard inference pre-processing pipeline for imagenet models
-            - not every image has the same size ~=117 KB -> 0.12 MB
         - preprocessed_ssd: saves data in the shape (3,224,224) on SSD, meaning there is no data loading require
             - here a single item is 3*224*224*4 Byte ~= 0.6MB large, meaning batch has the following sizes:
                 - 32: 19.2 MB